My Main Page with Links to My Other

 Dumbing Us Down: The Hidden Curriculum of Compulsory Schooling by John Taylor Gatto

-A globular cluster of forgone conclusions with some page numbers thrown in to add variety.
-Schools, community, passivity, unintended lessons and the badness of school bells are covered here.
+A globular cluster of forgone conclusions with page numbers thrown in to add variety.
+Schools, community, passivity, unintended lessons, and the badness of school bells are covered here.
 Not recommended.

 1992 (H) 104p